-AC21 members have discussed at considerable length the risks, rewards, and responsibilities associated with crop production, whether GE, non-GE, or organic, and how those factors shape potential paths forward to bolster coexistence and address any relevant economic losses.
+AC21 members have discussed at considerable length the risks, rewards, and responsibilities associated with crop production, whether GE, [non-GE][AO, KK: conventional, identity-preserved], or organic, and how those factors shape potential paths forward to bolster coexistence and address any [relevant][AO, KK: potential] economic losses.

-Some members believe that with a farmer’s agreement to the terms of a contract, including purity and other specifications and the premium associated with meeting those specifications, the risks associated with fulfilling that contract are to be entirely assumed by him/her and should be accounted for by the premium demanded.
+Some members believe that with a farmer’s agreement to the terms of a contract, including purity and other specifications and the premium associated with meeting those specifications, the [AO, KK: economic][CB, MH: routine coexistence-related] risks associated with fulfilling that contract [are to be][CB, MH: should be] entirely assumed by him/her and should be [accounted for][CB, MH: covered] by the premium [demanded][CB, MH: price embedded in the contract].

-Others believe that farmers producing GE crops that inadvertently show up in neighbors’ organic or non-GE crops or that potentially compromise their neighbors’ ability to produce those identity-preserved crops bear at least some responsibility for containing the outflow of GE traits.
+Others believe that farmers producing [GE][AO, KK: IP] crops that inadvertently show up in neighbors’ organic [or non-GE crops][AO, KK: conventional, or other IP crops] or that potentially compromise their neighbors’ ability to produce those [identity-preserved][AO, KK: IP] crops bear [at least][CB, MH: DELETE] some responsibility for containing the outflow of [GE traits][AO, KK: the plant genes].

-With this backdrop of differing views, members nonetheless recognize that supporting coexistence is crucial for the overall health of American agriculture and that this effort needs to involve the entire food and feed production system.
+With this backdrop of [CB, MH: often strongly held,] differing views [CB, MH: that are not readily resolved nor likely to fade away, AC 21], members nonetheless recognize that [supporting][CB, MH: that finding ways to support progress toward] coexistence is crucial for the overall health of American agriculture and that this effort needs to involve the entire food and feed production [CB, MH: and handling] system.
 Farmers in particular not only bear contractual responsibilities, written or otherwise, for their own production but also are members of agricultural communities that may be affected by their actions.

 Farmers, if they are not fully aware of the implications of coexistence needs for their own operations, need to be made aware of those implications.
 This will be particularly important when farmers make decisions about what to plant, where to plant particular crops on their lands, how to time planting of their crops, and what steps are needed to ensure the quality of their production.

-Because these decisions are also influenced by factors such as price, yield, and weather, it is important that farmers incorporate coexistence considerations in their planning and operations.
-In particular, farmers need to have ongoing dialogues with their neighbors on how they can work together to avoid problems around identity-preserved production.
+Because [these decisions are][CB, MH: the decision to produce for a commodity or identity-preserved market is] also influenced by factors such as price, yield, and weather {CB, MH: , in addition to meeting a contract’s quality specifications], it is important that farmers incorporate coexistence considerations in their planning [and][CB, MH: agronomic, and harvest-handling] operations.
+In particular, farmers need to have ongoing dialogues with their neighbors on how they can work together [to avoid problems around][AO, KK: regarding] identity-preserved production.